 It seems that the soul of Bernarda Visconti, the illegitimate daughter of Bernabò Visconti, wanders in Piazza Cavour.
 Forced into a marriage she did not want, the daughter within a few years secretly became involved with a courtier.
 Her father, after discovering his daughter’s affair, sentenced him to be hanged, and she imprisoned her in one of the towers that formed the Rocchetta di Porta Nuova (where the arches of Piazza Cavour are today, at the entrance to Via Manzoni).
 Here she died, alone and of starvation.
 Legend has it that in winter the woman’s ghost wanders about, invoking the name of her beloved.
 Be careful passing under the arches of the structure.

-The former Slaughterhouse
+The former slaughterhouse

 Madonna with horns